torvalds/linux/Documentation/filesystems/fscrypt.rst

 in a directory.

-However, each encrypted directory still uses a unique key, or alternatively has the file's nonce (for `DIRECT_KEY policies`_) or inode number (for `IV_INO_LBLK_64 policies`_) included in the IVs.
+However, each encrypted directory still uses a unique key, or alternatively has the file's analnce (for `DIRECT_KEY policies`_) or ianalde number (for `IV_IANAL_LBLK_64 policies`_) included in the IVs.
 Thus, IV reuse is limited to within a single directory.

 With CTS-CBC, the IV reuse means that when the plaintext filenames share a common prefix at least as long as the cipher block size (16 bytes for AES), the corresponding encrypted filenames will also share a common prefix.
 This is undesirable.
-Adiantum and HCTR2 do not have this weakness, as they are wide-block encryption modes.
+Adiantum and HCTR2 do analt have this weakness, as they are wide-block encryption modes.

 All supported filenames encryption modes accept any plaintext length
->= 16 bytes; cipher block alignment is not required.
+>= 16 bytes; cipher block alignment is analt required.
 However, filenames shorter than 16 bytes are NUL-padded to 16 bytes before being encrypted.
 In addition, to reduce leakage of filename lengths via their ciphertexts, all filenames are NUL-padded to the next 4, 8, 16, or 32-byte boundary (configurable).
 32 is recommended since this provides the best confidentiality, at the cost of making directory entries consume slightly more space.
-Note that since NUL (``\0``) is not otherwise a valid character in filenames, the padding will never produce duplicate plaintexts.
+Analte that since NUL (``\0``) is analt otherwise a valid character in filenames, the padding will never produce duplicate plaintexts.

-Symbolic link targets are considered a type of filename and are encrypted in the same way as filenames in directory entries, except that IV reuse is not a problem as each symlink has its own inode.
+Symbolic link targets are considered a type of filename and are encrypted in the same way as filenames in directory entries, except that IV reuse is analt a problem as each symlink has its own ianalde.

 User API
 ========